 Flexible electricity demand and low profit margin have pushed hydro turbines to their extreme operating limit.
 The turbines are often operated at unfavourable load, which has raised significant concerns for the hydropower industry and has challenged the existing design criteria.
 In fact, the main requirement for modern turbines is high efficiency over the whole operating range.
 However, this is difficult to obtain.

 Computational fluid dynamic (CFD) techniques have been extensively used in turbine design.
 There are significant challenges in the numerical modelling due to complex flow structure in the turbine.
 A particular technique applied to an operating load does not work for another operating load of the same turbine.
 This results in a time consuming process, which makes the numerical modeling of the hydraulic turbine expensive in terms of the requirement of computational power and time.
 In a competitive market higher cost is not affordable.
 Therefore, there is a need to optimize the CFD modelling applied to investigate the hydro turbines.

 Moreover, due to confidentiality, none of the modern turbine designs are available in public domain.
 This makes it difficult for engineers/researchers to explore their skill and knowledge in evaluating hydro turbine designs.
 The academicians do not have access to the modern design techniques adopted by the industries except through collaborating work.

-Francis-99 is a series of three workshops, which provides an open access of the complete design and data of a model Francis turbine.
-It provides an open platform to the hydropower researchers and it gives the possibility to explore their capabilities and enhance their skills.
-In fact, this is the main objective of the workshops.
-The researchers can use these data and perform numerical studies by applying different tools and techniques.
+Francis-99 is a series of workshops, which provides an open access of data related selected test cases including Francis turbine and hydrofoils.
+The open data includes CAD model/geometry, mesh for simulations and the experimental data (pressure and/or velocity).
+It provides an open platform to the hydropower researchers and possibility to explore their capabilities and enhance their skills.
+In fact, this is the main objective of the workshop series.
+The researchers can use these data and perform numerical studies by applying modern tools and techniques.